Sexual and Gender-Based Harassment and Misconduct Policy

 SUMMARY OF POLICY

 Drexel University seeks to foster a safe and healthy environment based on trust and respect.
-The University is committed to providing an environment free from discrimination, including discrimination based on sex, and has a zero-tolerance policy concerning any and all forms of sexual harassment and misconduct.
+The University is committed to providing an environment free from discrimination, including discrimination based on sex and gender, and has a zero-tolerance policy concerning any and all forms of sexual harassment and misconduct.
 The University prohibits sexual and gender-based harassment and misconduct in any form, including, but not limited to, sexual assault, sexual violence, sexual abuse, stalking, intimate partner violence and any form of nonconsensual sexual conduct.

 The University encourages any individual who has been affected by sexual harassment or misconduct to immediately report the incident or incidents giving rise to such concerns.
 This policy provides several reporting options.
 For emergencies, the University encourages all individuals to call 911 or the Drexel University Public Safety Department at (215) 895-2222.